What Inspired Me To Start Solo Traveling

 A rain jacket, especially if it's the rainy season.

 My sleep mask!
 I am such a light sleeper and staying in dorm rooms means that it’s hard to get a good night’s sleep.
 Since wearing this I have slept so much better (along with good earplugs too of course).

 Also my make-up.
 Traveling around I usually go bare-faced but at night, I like to make an effort and feel more girly.

 I also carry a couple of smart dresses for any events or business meetings as well as my bikini and sarong (which doubles up as a cover-up for temples etc), so I can lay on a beach and just chill with a book or my Kindle, that I don’t travel without either.
 I try to pack using layers so that I can travel to countries with different seasons.
 It’s not unusual for me to take sunscreen and a pair of gloves and tights too.

 Common Safety Precautions That I Take

-I look for safety advice on the FCO website and blogs from other women who have travelled to that country alone.
-I don’t walk around by myself at night and take taxis or public transport instead and if I want to experience the nightlife, I try and find others to meet up with through hostels, evening tours, Facebook communities or the Meet Up platform.
+I look for safety advice on the FCO website and blogs from other women who have traveled to that country alone.
+I don’t walk around by myself at night and take taxis or public transport instead and if I want to experience the nightlife, I try and find others to meet up with through hostels, evening tours, Facebook communities, or the Meet Up platform.